A Viral Contagion

-Complexes can manifest as posession by an alternative or different aspect of the personality that we really are not quite familiar with.
+Complexes can manifest as possession by an alternative or different aspect of the personality that we are not quite familiar with.

-Complexes are split off parts of the personality that, if we integrate them, allow us to become whole; making us complex in an much more interesting way.
+Complexes are split-off parts of the personality that, if we integrate them, allow us to become whole; making us complex in a much more interesting way.